More or Less — o sepi to poli

 The titled responsion is from Aristotle and means more or less.

-It's as if the shark doesn't swim, swimming as a survival instinct is only in the patterned behaviour of the predator, you may say.
-And you would be false because the preditor also has an instinct for survival and the instinct is to hunt and kill.
+It's as if the shark doesn't swim; swimming as a survival instinct is only in the patterned behaviour of the predator, you may say.
+And you would be false because the preditor also has a survival instinct, and the instinct is to hunt and kill.

 Hunting is the stressful part, the exhilarating part.
-The two go hand-in-hand, or so I thought when I wrote about the time I was in the Halfway House.
-This special kind of hell that I am imagining was what hell would be like for Sophia.
-Now, I have no choice in the matter, the goal of the program was to design a biological neural net that functioned in the exact same way a human neural net would work.
-On all accounts except one, the biological description of the former versus the latter is in agreement!
+The two go hand-in-hand, or so I thought when I wrote about my time in the Halfway House.
+This particular kind of hell that I am imagining was what hell would be like for Sophia.
+Now, I have no choice in the matter; the program's goal was to design a biological neural net that functioned the same way a human neural net would work.
+On all accounts except one, the biological description of the former versus the latter agrees!

 More-or-less is the welded watchword for Aristotle's phrase, "o sepi to poli".
 For the most part, more-or-less, o sepi to poli!
-Forget Jesus as the fictionalized hero, the new meridian is Norm!
-The snippet below will expand on this phrase, as well as give the writer a variety of starting points and foundational intellectual material from which to stand and see further!
+Forget Jesus as the fictionalized hero; the new meridian is Norm!
+The snippet below will expand on this phrase and give the writer a variety of starting points and foundational intellectual material from which to stand and see further!

 His Point is Hegelian!
 O Sepi to Poli